pilafnoodle/plockRL/README.md

 Gif: Car running on Winston Chung Patio

-I feel like the protagonist of a space movie writing this down all their notes about survival and science and placing it in a file to send back to Earth for future astronauts.
-Good luck future teams ;-)
+I feel like the protagonist of a space movie, writing down all their notes about survival and science and placing them in a file to send back to Earth for future astronauts.
+Good luck to future teams! ;-)
 Team Plock (Riverside Racers) signing off,
 Amber and Alex